Azure/blobxfer/docs/98-performance-considerations.md

-not only allow you larger file sizes (recall that the maximum number of blocks for a block blob is 50000, thus at 100MiB blocks, you can create a 4.768TiB block blob object) but will allow you to amortize larger portions of data transfer over each request/response overhead. `blobxfer` can automatically select the proper block size given your file, but will not automatically tune the chunk size as that depends upon your system and network characteristics.
+not only allow you larger file sizes (recall that the maximum number of blocks for a block blob is 50000, thus at 100MiB blocks, you can create a 4.768TiB block blob object) but will allow you to amortize larger portions of data transfer over each request/response overhead.
+Additionally, this will activate HTBB (please see chunk size above) for high throughput transfers.
+`blobxfer` can automatically select the proper block size given your file, but will not automatically tune the chunk size as that depends upon your system, network characteristics, and source storage scalability targets.

 ### Downloads
 For downloads, chunk sizes correspond to the maximum amount of data to